theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 <properties
-   pageTitle="Konfigurieren der Rollen für einen Azure-Clouddienst mit Visual Studio | Microsoft Azure" description="Erfahren Sie, wie Rollen für Azure-Clouddienste mit Visual Studio eingerichtet und konfiguriert werden." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure the Roles for an Azure Cloud Service with Visual Studio | Microsoft Azure" description="Learn how to set up and configure roles for Azure cloud services by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"